psycedelicAI/high-security-facility-concept/docs/use-cases.md

 # Use Cases – High-Security Facility Concept

-> Exempel på miljöer, behov och situationer där High-Security Facility Concept kan vara relevant som modell för högsäker fysisk, logisk och operativ säkerhet.
+> Examples of environments, needs, and situations in which the High-Security Facility Concept may be relevant as a model for high-security physical, logical, and operational security.

 ---